-Stress – Stressful situations and traumatic life events can cause OCD.
-Approximately one in three cases are caused by stress.
+Stress – Stressful situations and traumatic life events can trigger OCD.

-Genes – In some cases OCD is inherited; passed down from one generation to the next.
+Genes – In some cases OCD is thought to be inherited; passed down from one generation to the next.

 Life changing scenarios – OCD tendencies can occur when increased responsibility gets too much.
 A birth of a child, a death of a loved one or a new job are the kind of scenarios that change one’s life enough to develop obsessive compulsive disorder symptoms.